Brooklyn Kayak Co. FAQs

 Do you have locations to see your kayaks in display?

-Due to the fact that we are an e-commerce business, we do not currently offer a physical location to see our items in-person.
+Due to the fact that we are an e-commerce business, we do not currently offer a physical location to see our kayaks in-person.
 However, rest assured as we do offer a '14-day after delivery' return policy.
 If you for some reason do not like the item once it's arrived, simply maintain it's 'as new condition' and send it back to us.
 The only thing you'd be responsible for would be the return shipping, and we'd refund you for the original amount of your order as soon as the item gets back to us.

 What is the warranty on your kayaks?